frigidev/frigid-data-lib/README.md

 These disadvantages include:

 Fixed size: The size of an array is defined at creation, which can lead to problems in applications where the volume of data tends to grow or ends up growing too much.
+Because of that, binary searches are not the ideal to search for an element in a LinkedList.

 Memory usage: Unused allocated space in an array remains occupying unused memory on the machine, which is another disadvantage of its use.